 The Panama, one of Fraser Island’s best-known shipwrecks, was an American sailing vessel that met its fate in 1864 near Rooney’s Point.

 After the sailing ship battled the furious waters of the Breaksea Spit, it was wrecked.
-The majority of crew-members and passengers opted to settle on the beach after the shipwreck.
+The majority of crew members and passengers opted to settle on the beach after the shipwreck.

 However, when Aboriginal tribes raided their camp and took their possessions, they were driven back aboard.
 The Aborigines also tried to board the ship, but the crew successfully fended them off.